openqasm/openqasm/README.md

 ## About this project

-On this repository you'll find all the documentation related to the OpenQASM in PDF, including the sources to generate it.
-Also some useful OpenQASM examples.
+On this repository you'll find all the documentation related to OpenQASM and some useful OpenQASM examples.

 ### Language specs